badd-labs/badd-labs/lab3.1/README.md

 > eth.accounts # check accounts
 ```

-Publish your account identity to the public bulletin (e.g., the piazza post).
+Publish your account identity to the public bulletin (https://goo.gl/6WHAq9).
 The TA will send some coins to your account.
 After that, you can check the balance.

 **_Script 3a.2_**: